k4yt3x/scutum/README.md

 # SCUTUM Firewall

+## WARNING: Current version might be unstable.

 ## Introduction

 **In short, SCUTUM configures your personal computer automatically against malicious TCP/UDP traffic and ARP spoofing attacks.** This software uses UFW to setup conventional firewall for you, determines and locks the gateway MAC address so you won't get ARP-spoofed.

 This software is designed to be compact and effective.
 Currently it can support only one interface at a time.
 Traffic will only be allowed on one interface.
 We are looking into possibilities of supporting multiple interfaces at once.

-## October 9, 2018 (2.8.0)
+## October 19, 2018

+1. WICD seems to be working just fine.
+1. Abandoned all "os.system()" calls, replacing them with proper subprocess handling.
+1. Removed express port utilities as they are unnecessary.
-1. Rearranged files thus making the entire repository cleaner and more readable.
+1. Unified the use of `'` and `"`.
-1. Minor bug fixes.

-### TODO

-1. Fix WICD support
+1. All SCUTUM logs will now go to `syslog`.

 ## Quick Install